TACO: Temporal Consensus Optimization for Continual Neural Mapping: Temporal Consensus Optimization for Continual Neural Mapping

 We then update the dual variable:

-This dual update penalizes deviations from the importance-weighted temporal consensus target, while allowing reliable historical parameters to exert stronger influence on the optimization.
-After the method of multipliers iterative updates, we set the next state of the neural map to be $\Theta_{t+1} = \Theta_{t+1}^{K}$, where $K$ is the last iteration.
-We then use $\Theta_{t+1}$ to compute a new importance weight matrix ${W}_{t+1}$.
-In the next section, we will now discuss the importance weight matrix in detail.
+This dual update penalizes deviations from the importance-weighted temporal consensus target while allowing reliable historical parameters to exert stronger influence on the optimization.

+After the method of multipliers iterative updates, we set the next state of the neural map to be $\Theta_t = \Theta_t^{K}$, where $K$ is the last iteration.
+In the next section, we will discuss the importance weight matrix in detail.